lsirivong/piggy/README.md

 * When moving an entry from the spending list to a different category, the previous category's stats will not update.
 * Budgets may be allocated into chunks that don't add up to 100%
+* When more than budget or category is spent, the stats don't make sense.